fontlabcom/getgo-fonts/getgo-fonts/apache/zotosans/zotosans-linearb.md

-## Coto Sans Linear B
+## Zoto Sans Linear B

-Coto Sans Linear B is a design for the Linear B script.
+Zoto Sans Linear B is a design for the Linear B script.

 It contains 272 glyphs, and supports 273 characters from the Unicode blocks: Linear B Ideograms, Linear B Syllabary, Aegean Numbers.